- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 Booking Tokyo Disney Hotels

-While buying tickets to the Disney Parks is relatively easy, booking rooms at the official Disney Hotels is much harder – you must be online right when they go on sale at 11am Japanese time, three months before your date of check-in.
+While buying tickets to the Disney Parks is relatively easy, booking rooms at the official Disney Hotels is much harder – you must be online right when they go on sale at 11am Japanese time, four months before your date of check-in.
 See our guide to booking Disney Hotels here.

 If you miss out, Tokyo Disney Vacation Packages can be easier to secure.
 See our guide to those here.